prooph/event-store/docs/repositories.md

 ```

 In the first tes case you can see how an aggregate (the user entity in this case) can be added to the repository.
-Under the hood the `ConfigurableAggregateTranslator` and the `SingleStreamStrategy` do their jobs so that the
-recorded domain events of the `user aggregate root` are stored in the `event_stream`.

 ```php
 /**